cosmos/sdk-tutorials/academy/ibc-dev/ibcmw-develop.md

 # Create a custom IBC middleware

-When developing a custom IBC application, one of the first things to do is to implement the `IBCModule` interface as we saw [previously](insert-link.com).
+When developing a custom IBC application, one of the first things to do is to implement the `IBCModule` interface, as seen [previously](insert-link.com).

-The interface could be found [here](https://github.com/cosmos/ibc-go/blob/main/modules/core/05-port/types/module.go).
+The interface can be found [here](https://github.com/cosmos/ibc-go/blob/main/modules/core/05-port/types/module.go).

-Likewise when developing IBC middleware, the `Middleware` interface should be implemented.
-It can be found in the same file as the `IBCModule` and looks as follows.
+Likewise, when developing IBC middleware, the `Middleware` interface should be implemented.
+It can be found in the same file as the `IBCModule` and appears as follows:

 ```go
 type Middleware interface {